Case Studies

 Frequent Flyers program

-At the end of the day, you need to provide customer value.
-That’s why Bird offers free rides on election days, and even on days when air pollution is at a hazardous level.
-On the one hand, this is a clever way to maintain demand on polluted days when people might be tempted to stay in.
-But you can also consider it one of Bird’s loyalty features.
-After all, this is Bird helping customers in their time of need, or when they need to travel the most!
+At the end of the day, you need to provide customer value to maintain a positive EBITDA, which for Bird recently climbed 193% YoY to $19.2 million.
+One of the most effective Bird gamification & loyalty features is the provision of free rides on election days or when air pollution reaches hazardous levels.
+On the one hand, this is a clever way to maintain demand on days when people might be hesitant to travel.
+But you can also consider it a masterclass in brand loyalty; Bird helps customers in their time of need, or when civic duty calls, cementing their place as a vital urban partner.

 micromobility apps maximize rides